-The current operating environment for oil and gas companies has required the Corporation to constrain any increases in general and administrative costs.
-Accordingly, the Nomination and Compensation Committee determined that a formal review of the Corporation's compensation to executives compared to the Corporation's peer group would be postponed for another year and base salaries for the NEOs would not be increased in 2017.
+The current operating environment for oil and gas companies has required the Corporation to constrain increases in general and administrative costs.
+Accordingly, the Nomination and Compensation Committee determined that a formal review of the Corporation's compensation to executives compared to the Corporation's peer group to determine appropriate adjustments, if any, to compensation for 2017 would not be undertaken.
+Notwithstanding the foregoing, in April 2017, base salaries for the HCFP and General Counsel were increased to CHF 280,000 and CHF 220,000, respectively, to better align the salaries with the executive's responsibilities.
+Base salaries for the Chair and CEO were left unchanged in 2017 at CHF 250,000 plus \$750,000 in the case of the Chair and CHF 500,000 in the case of the CEO.